-Substitute Teaching Job Requirements
+Substitute Teacher Requirements

-If you’re just beginning your journey toward work as a substitute teacher, congratulations!
-It’s a rewarding position where you can really make a difference, whether you’re planning to become a full-time teacher or just looking for a more flexible job.
+If you’re just beginning your journey to become a substitute teacher, congratulations!
+It’s a rewarding position where you can really make a difference.
+You’ve come to the right spot to get expert guidance in navigating substitute teacher requirements in your state.

 Education verification.

 There are minimum education requirements that you must meet to become a substitute teacher, and every state varies.
-About 40% of U.S. states require substitute teachers to have a college degree or some amount of college credits.

-However, this doesn’t need to be a degree in Education, but rather in any discipline.
+- About 40% of U.S. states require substitute teachers to have a college degree or some amount of college credits.
+However, this rarely needs to be a degree in Education, but rather in any discipline.
 Other states require a minimum of a high school diploma or GED, or they may have specific requirements for substitute teachers set by the school district, which can vary greatly.

-Licensing or certification.
+Substitute teacher licensing or certification.

 About half of all states require some form of certification or licensure to start working as a substitute teacher.
-Obtaining a license typically consists of providing the Department of Education in your state with much of the information discussed in this article.

-The Department of Education then processes your information and authorizes your validation to work in K-12 classrooms for a designated period – which may be a 1-year, 3-year, or 5-year authorization based on your educational experience or background.
-Some of the licenses can include a fee, which varies by location and the type of permit or length of time each one covers.
+- To obtaining a license, you’ll typically provide your state Department of Education with the information discussed in this article.
+The Department of Education will process your information and authorize your validation to work in K-12 classrooms for a designated period.
+This may be a 1-year, 3-year, or 5-year authorization based on your educational experience or background.
+Some of the licenses can include a fee.
+This varies by location and the type of permit or length of time each one covers.

 A Kelly Education recruiter can work with you on creative ways to allow you to start earning a paycheck while you’re moving along toward your ultimate position.